 1 - No Access: for people who have left your clinic.

-2 - Practitioner (Limited): can only see their own schedule.
+2 - Practitioner (Limited): can only see their own schedule and their own clients.

-3 - Practitioner & Practitioner (All Locations): sees all staff schedules, but only own billing
+3 - Practitioner & Practitioner (All Locations): sees all staff schedules and clients, but only their own billing.

-4 - Front Desk: sees all staff schedule, but only their own billing reports
+4 - Front Desk: sees all staff schedules, but only their own billing reports.

-5 - Admin/All Billing: sees Schedule, Treatments, Billing Codes, Products and Teleplan Info if you’re in BC. and full access to Billing Info on all reports for end-of-day procedures.
+5 - Admin/All Billing: sees all schedules, patients, treatments, billing codes, products, and Teleplan Info (if you’re in BC).
+They have full access to all Billing Info on all reports for end-of-day procedures.

 Tracking & Auditing Activity